en_USEnglish

 react-native run-android

-Once the application has been launched on your device or emulator, open Google Chrome and enter chrome://inspect in the address bar.
-You should see your React Native application listed in the "Devices" panel.
-Click on the "Inspect" button to open the Chrome development tools.
+Once the app is launched on your device or emulator, open Google Chrome and enter chrome://inspect in the address bar.
+You should see your React Native app listed in the Devices panel.
+Click the Inspect button to open the Chrome Developer Tools.

-In addition to the Chrome debugger, React Native also offers integrated debugging tools that can be used directly in the emulator or on the device.
+Besides the Chrome debugger, React Native also offers built-in debugging tools that can be used directly in the emulator or on the device.

-For example, you can use the console.log to display debugging messages in the terminal console or in the Expo application's Developer panel.
-You can also use the Element Inspector to inspect your application's elements and modify their style on the fly.
+For example, you can use the console.log to display debug messages in the terminal console or in the Expo app's Developer panel.
+You can also use the Element Inspector to inspect your app's elements and edit their styling live.

-To activate the element inspector in the iOS emulator, press Cmd + D. For the Android emulator, press Cmd + M or shake your physical device.
-On the Expo application, shake your physical device to open the "Developer" panel.
+To enable the Element Inspector in the iOS emulator, tap Cmd + D. For Android emulator, tap Cmd + M or shake your physical device.
+On the Expo app, shake your physical device to open the Developer panel.

 Setting up unit and functional tests

-To test a React Native application, you can use popular testing tools such as Jest, Enzyme or React Testing Library.
-These tools let you write unit or functional tests to verify the behavior of your components and functions.
+To test a React Native application, you can use popular testing tools such as Jest, Enzyme, or React Testing Library.
+These tools allow you to write unit or functional tests to verify the behavior of your components and functions.

-For example, you can write a unit test to check whether a rendered component contains the correct elements:
+For example, you can write a unit test to check if a rendered component contains the correct elements:

 import React from 'react';